 3. Thief of Shadows (Maiden Lane)

 Isabel is seven years older than him.
 She comes across the ghost of St Giles lying in the street.
 So she takes him home to take care of him.
-He can keep his mask on and gets away from her.
-Then Winter is in a little bit of a pickle with his job as the head of the foundling home because there’s a charity supporting the home, and they think he’s not a great representative.
-So he needs to polish himself up and be a little more approachable and a little more charismatic.
+He can keep his mask on and get away from her.
+Then Winter is in a little bit of a pickle with his job as the head of the foundling home because there’s a charity supporting the house, and they think he’s not a great representative.
+So, he needs to polish himself up and be a little more approachable and a little more charismatic.
 Isabel gets assigned to help him.
 She’s very attracted to him but doesn’t want to get involved.

 Author: Elizabeth Hoyt